GoHorse GFX

 The thing is:

-it is already bought so it must be used NOW
+it is already bought so it must be used NOW: it doesn’t

 matter how hard the integration is going to be, it must happen